ardeora-cmu/lab7-rest-programming/README.md

 4. In the Run/Debug Configurations, set the Open Browser URL to http://localhost:8080/RESTServicePrj-1.0-SNAPSHOT/api/hello-world

+  In addition, in Run/Debug Configurations/Deployment set the Application context to /RESTServicePrj-1.0-SNAPSHOT

    Notice how "api/hello-world" is constructed from the Java source code.
 The HelloApplication.java file has "/api" and HelloResource.java has "/hello-world".

    Notice too how the correct URL to use may be found in the console logs when the service is deployed.